Time Card Calculator

 Apart from finding your weekly working time, the work hours calculator can help you determine:

-1. To get these results, hit the "advanced mode" button at the bottom of the payroll hours calculator.
+To get these results, open the "Pay & overtime details" section of the payroll hours calculator.

-5. You can switch on autosaving values by clicking the grey area on the right of each field and choosing "autosave."
+You can switch on autosaving values by clicking on the three dots to the right of each field and choosing "Save input value."
 This will make the timesheet calculator remember your inputs so that if your hours stay the same or vary slightly, you won't have to enter the hours again the next time you open the calculator.

 Why? — An hour has 60 minutes.
 Therefore, 1 minute equals 1/60 of an hour.
 If you want to convert minutes to hours, multiply the number of minutes by 1/60.